 Kentucky Department of Education releases school report card

-“This is just one strategy that schools use to better understand how students who were tested performed academically, amid a variety of COVID-19 learning disruptions in addition to the formative assessments that districts have available to them locally,” said Dr. Jason Glass, Commissioner of Education.
+“We knew these results would not be what we wanted, but we’re also not altogether surprised,” said Dr. Jason Glass, Commissioner of Education.
+“This is just one strategy that schools use to better understand how students who were tested performed academically, amid a variety of COVID-19 learning disruptions, in addition to the formative assessments that districts have available to them locally.”

+According to data, less than 50% of students scored proficient or distinguished on the standardized test.

+Nearly 20,000 fewer students took the state standardized tests, known as the Kentucky Summative Assessment or KSA, last year.
+Students who participated in remote learning solely were invited to partake in testing but were not required.
+Assessments were administered in Kentucky during the spring of 2021 to more than 329,000 students.

 In previous years, each school district was rated based on accountability.